Odin2003/Muon_Collider/README.md

 This will be slow and buffering due to the pipeline created to the HPCC, but will give you a good visualiztion of your events and the calorimeters involved.

-Now you know how to generate events
+Now you know how to generate events and reconstruct them using the detector for the muon collider.
+You will have noticed that this takes a considerable amount of time for only few events.
+The next section describes how to generate multiple thousand events for an analysis.

+## Submitting Jobs